Data Security¶

 datafluxRum.startSessionReplayRecording()

-Mask user input mode: Masks most form fields such as inputs, text areas, and checkbox values while recording all other text as-is.
-Inputs are replaced with three asterisks (***) and text areas are obfuscated with x characters preserving space.
+Mask user input mode: Masks most form fields, such as inputs, text areas, and checkbox values, while recording all other text as is.
+Inputs are replaced with three asterisks (***), and text areas are obfuscated with x characters that preserve space.

 Note